Peter Volken Smidt – episode 2 – Electrifying a Contest 30

 Removing the old engine:

-Even though I'm a good hand, the old diesel engine feels like a weight in my stomach.
-And yes, it's a compact engine, but hoisting a piece of scrap metal weighing over 100 kilos out of your boat is no easy feat.
-For me, the engine isn't worth much more than the scrap price, and it's a lot of hassle to dismantle.
-Surely there are people out there who still see potential in an old, running diesel engine.
+Although I am quite handy, the old diesel engine feels like a weight in the stomach.
+And yes, it is a compact engine, but hoisting a piece of scrap metal weighing over 100 kilos out of your boat is no easy task.
+To me, the engine is worth little more than the scrap metal price and a lot of hassle to dismantle; surely there are people out there who would still see some value in an old, running diesel.

-Through Marktplaats, while the boat is still in the water, I offer the engine for free, on the condition that it be professionally removed.
-In no time, I have enough responses, and I can choose who I want to give the work, and therefore the engine.
+While the boat is still in the water, I offer the engine for free via Marktplaats on the condition that it be professionally removed.
+In no time, I have enough responses and can choose who to give the work—and thus the engine—to.

-Jan, a truck mechanic with a hobby of overhauling old diesel engines, is interested in the project.
-I make an appointment, and Jan, along with a buddy, a mobile crane, and a trailer, comes to the harbor to remove the engine.
-And I have to say, in less than an hour, Jan has neatly loosened all the stuck nuts and bolts, and the engine is ready to be hoisted up through the cockpit hatch.
+Jan, a truck mechanic with a hobby of 'overhauling old diesel engines,' is keen on the project.
+I make an appointment, and Jan comes to the harbor with a mate, a mobile crane, and a trailer to remove the engine.
+And it must be said, in less than an hour, Jan has neatly loosened all the seized bolts and nuts, and the engine is ready to be hoisted out through the cockpit hatch.

 Compact is a relative term.
-The width of the opening was probably designed for an engine without a reversing gear.
-With some heaving and a fair amount of groaning, we finally manage to free the boat of the polluting diesel.
-Lightened by 130 kg of metal, the boat's stern rises slightly out of the water.
-Now that the engine is out, I charter Jan to put the new, incredibly heavy battery back in the boat, as I'm sure I won't be able to get it in easily once the boat is on the bank.
-Step 1 is complete, time for the next phase: getting the boat on the bank.
+The width of the opening was probably designed back then for an engine without a reverse gear.
+With a lot of hauling and groaning, we finally manage to rid the boat of the polluting diesel.
+Lightened by 130 kg of metal, the stern of the boat lifts slightly out of the water.
+Now that the engine is out, I enlist Jan to put the new, massive battery back into the boat, because I'm sure I won't get it in easily once the boat is on shore.
+Step 1 is complete; time for the next phase: getting the boat onto the shore.

 About us